 Another of my favorites, this Beatrix Potter figurine is one of two styles featuring Hunca Munca.
 She holds a broom in another version.

-Her toad neighbor, Mr. Jackson, lets himself into her parlour, stays for dinner, and searches her storerooms for honey but leaves a mess behind.
+Her toad neighbor, Mr. Jackson, lets himself into her parlor, stays for dinner, and searches her storerooms for honey leaving a mess behind.